 After the mortar has cured (at least overnight), grout the joints with unsanded grout, cleaning the tiles thoroughly to remove the excess grout and haze.
 Caulk the joint along the trimmed edge and seal the tiles with a penetrating sealer.
 Apply the sealer liberally.
 It eases keeping the hearth clean.

-Even with the proper bedding, tile is not indestructible.
-The best maintenance for a hearth is preventive.
-Prevent cracked tile by using the hearth carefully.
+Editor's Tip: Prevent cracked tile by using the hearth carefully.
 Some tiles stand up to the task of chopping firewood.
 Others don't.
 Ceramic and porcelain floor tiles are tough and should be able to take a beating.
 Saltillo and marble will crack.
 Marble also stains easily, so keep it well sealed to minimize black marks from sooty wood or thrown embers.
 Hang a high-quality glass or mesh screen.
 If a tile does crack, chisel it out and replace it.